fretn/rsmodules/README.md

 show the binaries that are added with this function, it will ignore the binaries in your PATH variables.

 `deprecated` should be used when you plan to remove a module.
 This will warn the user that this module will be removed after the given date in `YYYY-MM-DD` format.
-After this date the module file will still exist but wont be usable anymore, it's your task to remove it (you can find deprecated modules by running: `module av -R` the modules marked with an 'R' in front of them are the ones you are looking for (you'll need to update the cache by running: `module makecache`).
+After this date the module file will still exist but wont be usable anymore, it's your task to remove it (you can find deprecated modules by running: `module av -R` the modules marked with an 'R' in front of them are the ones you are looking for).
+Don't forget to run `module makecache` or `update_modules_cache` when you deprecated a module by adding the deprecated function call to the modulefile.

 ### Example modulefile